$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Related Works

-\textbf{TTA using CLIP.} Lately, CLIP has been finding extensive applications for TTA.
+\textbf{TTA using CLIP.} Lately, VLMs like CLIP have found extensive applications for \textit{online} TTA \cite{shu2022test, karmanov2024efficient, dobler2024lost, zhao2023test, ma2024swapprompt}.
 TPT \cite{shu2022test} was the first work to propose prompt tuning using CLIP at test-time in an online manner.
 However, this method is computationally intensive for generating multiple views, per image.
-Additionally, a key limitation of this approach is its reliance on using CLIP's default hand-crafted template for prompt initialization, with resets after adaptation to each image.
-A similar line of work was done in VTE \cite{dobler2024lost} where ensembles are created in the text and vision space without any CLIP parameter update. \cite{sreenivas2024effectiveness} focus on single-image TTA for out-of-distribution detection and test generalization \cite{li2023robustness, lee2023towards}.
-WATT \cite{osowiechi2024watt} borrows the idea of ``test-time training" i.e., over several optimization steps, it adapts CLIP's vision encoder using multiple text prompt templates, for a batch of test images.
-However, this TTA setting differs from ours where we update the model only once on a single test batch.
-SwapPrompt \cite{ma2024swapprompt} explores the idea of self-supervised contrastive learning for prompt learning.
-HisTPT \cite{zhang2024historical} relies on a memory bank, to store features of recent test samples, for prompt learning.
-Such a setup is impractical in real-time and is expensive.
-To summarize --- while TPT is \textit{unimodal}, our approach is \textit{bimodal}, involving on-the-fly joint optimization of both encoders for test adaptation, leading to a strong multimodal alignment between features.
-We use a generic prompt template, avoiding prompt engineering and enabling real-time deployment.
+A similar line of work was done in VTE \cite{dobler2024lost} where ensembles are created in the text and vision space without any CLIP parameter update.
+Ma et al. \cite{ma2024swapprompt} explore the idea of self-supervised contrastive learning for prompt learning.
+Another brewing line of TTA work focuses on realistic TTA.
+Stat$\mathit{A}$ \cite{zanella2025realistic} proposes a regularization anchor term, for zero-shot CLIP, handling variable number of effective classes within a test batch, often overlooked in existing TTA methods \cite{martin2024transductive, kalantidis2024label, zanella2025boosting} on other visual benchmarks \cite{zhou2022learning}.

+Another set of TTA works using CLIP \cite{osowiechi2024watt, hakim2024clipartt, mishra2024words} leverage information from multiple prompt templates.
+WATT \cite{osowiechi2024watt} adapts CLIP's vision encoder, weight-averaging the adapted weights from multiple prompt templates, for each test batch, over several optimization steps.
+Similarly, CLIPArTT \cite{hakim2024clipartt} enhances text supervision from the support of pseudo-labels.
+Mishra et al. \cite{mishra2024words} pose pseudo-labeling as an Optimal Transport \cite{cuturi2013sinkhorn} problem by distilling knowledge from multiple text prototypes, for several iterations.
+Please note that the TTA setups here largely differ from our \textbf{online} TTA setup \cite{wang2020tent}.

+While promising, these approaches have key limitations.
+Firstly, multiple gradient descent steps on a test batch can result in large parameter shifts, leading to the loss of CLIP’s source knowledge i.e., \textit{catastrophic forgetting} \cite{goodfellow2013empirical}.
+No regularization strategies have been proposed to restrict the loss of CLIP's pretrained knowledge.
+Secondly, these methods are not favorable for real-time deployment where fast and on-the-fly test-adaptation must meet privacy and memory constraints.
+Thirdly, relying on multiple prompt templates, at test-time, is impractical.
+We discuss this in Section \ref{analysis}.